Introducing Lens AppIQ - App-Centric Intelligence for Modern Application Management Learn More

 < BLOG HOME

-Your App Deserves More than Kubernetes Ingress: Kubernetes Ingress vs. Istio Gateway [webinar]
+Kubernetes Ingress vs. Istio Gateway [webinar]

 image

 Any application running at production scale should have an “Ingress” to expose itself to the outside world.
-While Kubernetes provides the “Ingress” resource for this purpose, its feature set is limited depending on the kind of Ingress Controller (usually nginx) being used.
+While Kubernetes provides the “Ingress” resource for this purpose, its feature set is limited depending on the kind of Ingress Controller (usually NGINX) being used.

 Alternatively, you can leverage Istio and take advantage of its more feature-rich Ingress Gateway resource, even if your application Pods themselves are not running purely Kubernetes.
-We can do so by incrementally adopting Istio’s feature: Ingress Gateway, which uses Envoy proxy as the gateway (as opposed to nginx).
+We can do so by incrementally adopting Istio’s feature: Ingress Gateway, which uses Envoy proxy as the gateway (as opposed to NGINX).
 We explore these two approaches in the following webinar, which include demos so you can see how Istio helps manage your ingress traffic.

 Webinar Transcript

-What is Kubernetes Ingress and The Ingress Controller
+What is Kubernetes Ingress and the Ingress Controller

-Entrypoint for your application
+Entry point for your application

-Entrypoint for your Application: NodePort
+Entry point for your Application: NodePort

 NodePort Limitations